-If you experience any errors or problems while in your online course, contact 24-7 Canvas Support through the Help link within Canvas.
+If you experience any errors or problems while utilizing Canvas, contact the 24/7 support resources (available via the Help link that's located within Canvas).
 If you experience computer difficulties, need help downloading a browser or plug-in, or need assistance logging into a course, contact the IS Service Desk for assistance.
 You can call (541) 737-8787 or visit the IS Service Desk online.